 - Automated email notifications about updates to site material allow managers to keep tabs on a site without having to checkup on the site regularly

-- Private project-oriented online document archives facilitate develop work by project members.
+- Private project-oriented online workspaces facilitate develop work by project members.

 Support for Reuse of, and Connections to, Information Across the CMS